 Of the companies that do have written business continuity plans in place, they are often not kept up to date or tested.

-Although some companies have invested in risk management and crisis management, major business interruption incidents continue to happen with surprisingly regularity and many organisations struggle to recover from a major event.
+Although some companies have invested in risk management and crisis management, major business interruption incidents continue to happen with surprising regularity and many organisations struggle to recover from a major event.

 Given the statistics highlighted above, the benefits of putting a robust business continuity plan in place should be clear.